European Union reactions to the Gaza war: Position in international bodies

 On 22 March, Spain, Ireland, Slovenia and Malta announced they were ready to recognise the State of Palestine in a joint statement as the best way to achieve "long-lasting peace in the region".
 On 10 April, prior to a meeting with the heads of government of Norway, Ireland, Portugal, Slovenia and Belgium to push for a joint position, Spanish Prime Minister Sánchez stated that recognizing Palestinian statehood "would redound in the geopolitical interest of Europe” A few days later after a meeting between newly appointed Taoiseach Simon Harris and Prime Minister Sánchez both reiterated their intention to forge an alliance of countries willing to recognize Palestinian statehood.
 Newly elected Prime Minister of Portugal Luís Montenegro later announced that his country would not go as far as Spain to recognize Palestinian statehood without a broader European common position.

 On 1 March, Nicaragua announced that it was taking Germany to the International Criminal Court over weaponry supply to Israel and the suspended German funding of the UNRWA, accusing the country of allowing genocide to happen.
 However, on 30 April the Court ruled that no emergency orders to stop Germany's arms sales to Israel was in need.

 Ireland and Spain, along with non-EU member Norway, officially recognized Palestinian statehood on 28 May 2024, followed by Slovenia on 5 June 2024.
 Following the Israeli attack on an UNRWA school on 6 June 2024, Spain announced that it was joining the South Africa's case against Israel before the International Criminal Court.

 In June 2025, UN Special Rapporteur Francesca Albanese said that EU officials like Ursula von der Leyen and Kaja Kallas were complicit in Israel's war crimes in Gaza.

 Recognition of Palestinian statehood

-Following the outbreak of the Gaza war, various European Union countries have moved forward to recognize Palestinian statehood as an step towards the two-State solution.
+Following the outbreak of the Gaza war, various European Union countries have moved forward to recognize Palestinian statehood as a step towards the two-State solution.
 On 26 August, German chancellor announced that Germany would not be following other European nations' steps in recognizing Palestinian statehood.